DonovanDiamond/whatsmgr/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/DonovanDiamond/whatsmgr.svg)](https://pkg.go.dev/github.com/DonovanDiamond/whatsmgr)

-`whatsmgr` is a work in progress library that will act as a wrapper to [tulir/whatsmeow](https://github.com/tulir/whatsmeow) to provide a simple management of multiple device connections.
+`whatsmgr` is a work in progress library that will act as a wrapper to [tulir/whatsmeow](https://github.com/tulir/whatsmeow) to provide simple management of multiple device connections.

 ## Acknowledgements